bartholomej/atlas-obscura-api/README.md

 Proudly powered by nature 🗻, wind 💨, tea 🍵 and beer 🍺 ;)

-**This is unofficial, experimental, made for fun and it has nothing to do with Atlas Obscura ❤️ itself**
+**This is unofficial, experimental, made for fun, and has nothing to do with Atlas Obscura ❤️ itself.**

 All contents are licensed under the [MIT license].

-[mit license]: LICENSE
+[MIT license]: LICENSE